bdavidxyz/rails_sidekiq_docker/README.md

  - add a blank welcome controller and a blank welcome page so that you have your own home page
  - change routes.rb to point to the welcome page
  - change routes.rb to add sidekiq routes
- - add sidekiq, awesome_print and run bundle install
+ - add sidekiq, awesome_print to the Gemfile
  - add config/initializers/sidekiq.rb so that sidekiq will run properly
- - add config/sidekiq.yaml so that sidekiq will run properly
- - change config/database.yml so that the host prop will point to the one defined by docker
+ - change config/database.yml so that the host and username props will match the ones defined in Docker confs
  - adds config.active_job.queue_adapter = :sidekiq to config/application.rb

 ```bash
 $> ./.dockerdev/post_build.sh
 ```

-Heroku : add redis extension, add a worker with 'heroku ps:scale web=1 worker=1', add a Procfile, check REDIS_URL env var

 ### 5. Start services